 11. Diagnostics

-If THOR does not behave like it should, e.g. using more resources than you expected, taking more time with the scan as usual or unexpectedly exits with a generic error, you can create a diagnostics pack for our support to help in troubleshooting the issue.
+If THOR does not behave like it should, e.g. using more resources than you expected, taking a prolonged time to finish a scan, or unexpectedly exits with a generic error, you can create a diagnostics pack for our support to help you troubleshoot the issue.

 This can be done using THOR Util's diagnostics command.